by Calculated Risk on 6/16/2020 10:07:00 AM

-The National Association of Home Builders (NAHB) reported the housing market index (HMI) was at 58 in November, up from 54 in October.
+The National Association of Home Builders (NAHB) reported the housing market index (HMI) was at 58, up from 37 in May.
 Any number above 50 indicates that more builders view sales conditions as good than poor.

-Builder confidence in the market for newly built single-family homes rose four points to a level of 58 on the National Association of Home Builders/Wells Fargo Housing Market Index (HMI), released today.Click on graph for larger image.
+In a sign that housing stands poised to lead a post-pandemic economic recovery, builder confidence in the market for newly-built single-family homes jumped 21 points to 58 in June, according to the latest National Association of Home Builders/Wells Fargo Housing Market Index (HMI).
+Any reading above 50 indicates a positive market.Click on graph for larger image.

-All three HMI components increased in November.
-The index gauging current sales conditions rose five points to 62, while the index measuring expectations for future sales moved up two points to 66 and the index gauging traffic of prospective buyers increased four points to 45.
+All the HMI indices posted gains in June.
+The HMI index gauging current sales conditions jumped 21 points to 63, the component measuring sales expectations in the next six months surged 22 points to 68 and the measure charting traffic of prospective buyers vaulted 22 points to 43.

 This graph show the NAHB index since Jan 1985.